Arctic dogsled expedition in Swedish Lapland

 For us, having an experienced private guide to look after you is pretty much non-negotiable as a family.
 The amount of time they can devote to you (as opposed to answering questions from strangers with differing interests and priorities) will have a massive impact on your experience.
 The knowledge, experience and enthusiasm of a good guide is infectious.
 Having him all to yourselves will ensure he keeps your kids spellbound.
 Ask questions, learn from them and they will make your safari.

 There are one or two areas of Africa where a self drive is worth considering.
 In Namibia particularly it’s a great way to give you the independence to explore on your own while also keeping costs under control.
+Read more about a self-drive safari in Namibia.

 For families with older children there are few experiences as memorable as a walking safari.
 Staying in mobile camps and lead by experienced armed guides, this will be a proper education for the whole family.
 Learn to track big game, identify birdsong and use the wind to silently approach wildlife on foot.
+Read more about walking safaris.

 Combine with beach luxury